North Korean film on Kim's Singapore trip reveals new focus on economy

 It shows the highlights of Kim’s three-day trip to the city-state of Singapore, including exchanges during his historic summit with Trump on Tuesday, and visits he made to some of Singapore’s top sites that evening.

-Rigidly controlled North Korean state media usually give ordinary people little exposure to the affluence of their Asian neighbors.
+Rigidly controlled North Korean state media usually give ordinary people little exposure to the affluence of their Asian neighbours.

 For years, media have relentlessly extolled the successes of their state, and its leaders from the Kim family, proudly defying the evil United States and its lackey allies, even as many ordinary North Koreans starved.